hisgodhand/platen-template/content/picaroons-sp/_index.md

 ---
 weight: 2
-title: "Picaroons (Single Page)"
+title: "Treasure Trackers (Single Page)"
 platen:
   title_as_heading: true
   menu:
     flatten_section: true
 ---

-> A Narrative Game of Adventure for Scoundrels
+> A game of "It's Binding of Isaac for TTRPGs"

 ## About

-Use this game text however you please, so long as you're not a bigot, fascist, or other piece of dogshit.
-If you use it for your own work, attribution is appreciated but not required.
+It's Binding of Isaac kinda, but using a bunch of shit I stole from other games (as you do)

 ## Special Thanks